 You can sip an Americano or Virgin Mojito and watch the world go.

 I almost laughed when I saw the sign which said ‘welcome to India’s most progressive state’ but when I got here, they honestly have a good thing going on!

 I absolutely loved this attitude and the way the town wants to protect its medal of responsible tourism.

-What would I have done differently?
+What I would have done differently in Shimla

 That’s not to say I wasn’t grateful for a few days in the cool air, not at all, but I think if I were to visit again – it would be in the winter months.

 Saying this, I will definitely miss the cool breezes here in Shimla once I hit the searing heat of the city (sigh).

 It truly is one of India’s finest jewels in her crown and if you haven’t yet, you should be adding this as priority stop on your itinerary.

 If you’re travelling around Himachal Pradesh in India, make sure you to read some of my informative travel guides on the North of India;